mako-framework/docs/04_databases_sql/04_migrations.md

 #### Running migrations

-You can check if there are any outstanding migrations using the `status` command:
+You can check if there are any outstanding migrations using the `migration:status` command:

 ```
-php reactor migrate.status
+php reactor migration:status
 ```
 {.language-none}

 If there are outstanding migrations then you can run them like this:

 ```
-php reactor migrate.up
+php reactor migration:up
 ```
 {.language-none}